Trial of Michael Jackson: Background

-The film drew controversy and calls for Jackson's children to be removed from his custody.
+The documentary drew controversy and calls for Jackson's children to be removed from his custody.
 Jackson called the documentary deceptive and a "gross distortion of the truth".
 Gavin's mother, Janet Arvizo, said it misrepresented her son's relationship with Jackson; she instructed Theodore Goddard, the London law firm, to file complaints against the Independent Television Commission, which oversees ITV.
 Bashir defended his interview, saying: "Here's an individual who is 44 years old, sleeping in the bed of children who have no biological relationship with him.
 I did not set out to ensnare him with a child."

 Jackson's production team recorded a two-hour rebuttal film, The Michael Jackson Interview: The Footage You Were Never Meant to See, which was screened by Fox Television.
 Jackson decided to release the film after feeling betrayed by Bashir.
 Macaulay Culkin appeared on Larry King Live to defend Jackson, saying nothing inappropriate had occurred at Neverland Ranch.
 He said: "Michael Jackson's bedroom is two stories and has three bathrooms.
 When I slept in his bedroom, you have to understand the whole scenario.
 The thing is that, with Michael, he isn't very good at explaining himself."

 Gloria Gruber, president of Prevent Child Abuse California, called for authorities to interview the children with whom he had shared his bed, saying: "The fact that he sleeps with children who are unrelated to him is definitely a red flag and concern."
 Santa Barbara district attorney Tom Sneddon, who had attempted to bring Jackson to trial over the 1993 allegations, initially said that, under Californian law, sleeping with a child without "affirmative, offensive conduct" was not illegal, and "sleeping in bed with a kid is not a crime that I know of".